johnno1962/injectionforxcode/README.md

 by using "apportable load" from the command line inside your project.
 Unpatch and re-patch your project for injection as a different patch is applied when there is a ".approj" and then run "apportable load" again and it should connect to Xcode.
 You should then be able to inject from the Xcode menu as before.
-Apportable does not support Xcode 5 at present so you may have to do a "sudo xcode-select -switch /Applications/Xcode4.app" if you still have Xcode4 around.

 ## Storyboard Injection